caizefeng/BayesianOpt4dftu/README.md

       OUTFILENAME = 'vasp.out'

-  Define the path direct to the VASP pesudoopotential.
+  Define the path direct to the VASP pseudopotential.
 (P.S.
 It should be the directory containing the `potpaw_PBE` folder)

-      VASP_PP_PATH = '/PATH/TO/THE/PESUDOPOTENTIAL/'
+      VASP_PP_PATH = '/PATH/TO/THE/PSEUDOPOTENTIAL/'

 #### 2. Arguments options